 Almoner's Fund.
 This fund shall be applied by the Clergy in charge to such pious and charitable uses as shall be thought fit by the Member of the Clergy.
 Its revenue sources shall be gifts given in response to special appeals, gifts from endowed funds that are designated for this purpose and unsolicited gifts entrusted to the Clergy for Almoner's Fund purposes.
-Strict confidentiality shall be maintained as to the "pious and charitable uses" to which it is put.
-As of the October 2007 Vestry meeting, the Rector authorized a select group of individuals to assist him in the disbursement of these funds to help the poor in our community.
+Strict confidentiality is maintained as to beneficiaries.
 The Rector retains responsibility and accountability for these disbursements and is in no way precluded from making disbursements him- or herself.
-Additionally, at this same time, a trust instrument was being negotiated with an anonymous parishioner that would infuse a large sum of funds to endow a fund of this type.
-All disbursements from this fund would be for non-operating purposes.
+The Almoner's Fund is supported by the Schwier-Lamb Endowment.
+Per the trust agreement, the fund and its use is under the sole control of the Rector, Clergy-in-Charge, or the senior warden in the absence of clergy.

 Rector's Discretionary Fund.
 This fund shall be applied by the Clergy in charge to such purposes as shall, in the opinion of the Member of the Clergy, advance the ministry of the parish.
 Its revenues shall be gifts entrusted to the Clergy in an unencumbered manner in addition to a quarterly disbursement of \$1,100 from the Memorial Endowment throughout the year.
-Because of the vestry's action to seed the Discretionary Fund with the Memorial Endowment, the Rector is not taking the proceeds of plate offerings at one Communion service each month.
-He is taking proceeds of funeral services and depositing these funds to this account.
+Because of the Vestry's action to seed the Discretionary Fund with the Memorial Endowment, the Rector is not taking the proceeds of plate offerings at one Communion service each month.
+He is taking proceeds from funeral services and depositing these funds into this account.

-Should the rector choose to disburse funds for an operating purpose, this expenditure would need to be categorized accordingly to comply with diocesan business practices to account properly for it in determining diocesan assessment obligations.
-While most disbursements from this fund would be to support operating needs that the Rector believes to be imperative for the success of advancing parish ministry (e.g., curriculum for Christian education), in the event that a significant disbursement or disbursements be made for (a) non-operating purpose(s), a journal entry can be made to shift the expense and the accompanying income to the Almoner's Fund.
+Should the Rector choose to disburse funds for an operating purpose, this expenditure would need to be categorized accordingly to comply with diocesan business practices to account properly for it in determining diocesan assessment obligations.
+While most disbursements from this fund would be to support operating needs that the Rector believes to be imperative for the success of advancing parish ministry (e.g., curriculum for Christian education), in the event that a significant disbursement or disbursements be made for (a) non-operating purpose(s), a journal entry can be made to shift the expense and the accompanying income to the appropriate fund.

 Accounting Procedures.
 Both of these funds shall be kept on the books of the parish as "Designated Funds."
-They shall in consequence bear St. Paul's Church's Tax Identification Number, and they shall be accessed only on authority of the Rector or, in the absence of a rector, the Priest-in-Charge, or, should there be no clergy, the senior warden through the ordinary accounting procedures of St. Paul's Church.
+They shall in consequence bear St. Paul's Church's Tax Identification Number, and they shall be accessed only on authority of the Rector or, in the absence of a Rector, the Priest-in-Charge, or should there be no clergy, the senior warden through the ordinary accounting procedures of St. Paul's Church.

 Accountability.
 At the request of the Rector, beginning in the fourth quarter of 2007, the wardens and treasurer will actively audit these funds each quarter to ensure that their uses align with their stated purposes.
+Audits will be conducted at the end of each quarter on April 15, July 15, October 15, and January 15.